apache/pulsar-site/docs/admin-get-started.md

   values={[{"label":"pulsar-admin","value":"pulsar-admin"},{"label":"REST API","value":"REST API"},{"label":"Java","value":"Java"}]}>
 <TabItem value="pulsar-admin">

-[pulsar-admin CLI](pathname:///reference/#/@pulsar:version_reference@/pulsar-admin/): it’s a command-line tool and is available in the bin folder of your Pulsar installation.
+[pulsar-admin CLI](pathname:///reference/#/@pulsar:version_reference@/pulsar-admin/) is a command-line tool and is available in the bin folder of your Pulsar installation.

 </TabItem>
 <TabItem value="REST API">

-[REST API](pathname:///admin-rest-api/?version=@pulsar:version_number@): HTTP calls, which are made against the admin APIs provided by brokers.
+[REST API](pathname:///admin-rest-api/?version=@pulsar:version_number@) belongs to HTTP calls, which are made against the admin APIs provided by brokers.
 In addition, both the Java admin API and pulsar-admin CLI use the REST API.

 </TabItem>
 <TabItem value="Java">

-[Java admin API](/api/admin/): it’s a programmable interface written in Java.
+[Java admin API](/api/admin/) is a programmable interface written in Java.

 </TabItem>